aai-institute/pyDVL/docs/value/sampling-weights.md

     of sampling sets of a given size), semi-value coefficients and Monte Carlo sampling.

-Samplers define so-called *sampling strategies*, which subclass [EvaluationStrategy][pydvl.valuation.samplers.EvaluationStrategy].
-These strategies are where sub-processes compute marginal utilities, by whichever method is required depending on the sampling scheme.
-Crucially, they compute **the product of a semi-value coefficient with a sampling weight**.
-This can be seen either as a form of importance sampling, or as a mechanism to allow mix-and-matching of sampling strategies and semi-value coefficients.
+Valuation methods based on semi-values involve computing averages of [marginal utilities][glossary-marginal-utility] over all possible subsets of the training data.
+As explained in [the introduction with uniform sampling][monte-carlo-combinatorial-shapley-intro], we use Monte Carlo approximations to compute these averages.
+Below we show that this introduces additional terms in the results due to the sampling probabilities, yielding _effective coefficients_ that are **the product of the semi-value coefficient with a sampling probability**.
+To correct for this, all samplers provide a method which is just $p(S),$ the probability of sampling a set $S.$ This can be seen either as a form of importance sampling to reduce variance, or as a mechanism to allow mix-and-matching of sampling strategies and semi-value coefficients.

-It is however an unnecessary step when the sampling distribution yields exactly the semi-value coefficient, as we explain below.
+However, the correction an unnecessary step when the sampling distribution yields exactly the semi-value coefficient, a situation which is the basis for several methods proposed in the literature.

 ???
 Example "The core semi-value computation for powerset sampling"
     This is the core of the marginal update computation in [PowersetEvaluationStrategy][pydvl.valuation.samplers.powerset.PowersetEvaluationStrategy]:*
     ```python
     for sample in batch:
         u_i = self.utility(sample.with_idx_in_subset())
         u = self.utility(sample)
         marginal = u_i - u
         sign = np.sign(marginal)
         log_marginal = -np.inf if marginal == 0 else np.log(marginal * sign)

+        # Here's the coefficient, as defined by the valuation method,
+        # potentially with a correction.
-      log_marginal += self.log_correction(self.n_indices, len(sample.subset))
+        log_marginal += self.valuation_coefficient(
+            self.n_indices, len(sample.subset)
+        )

         updates.append(ValueUpdate(sample.idx, log_marginal, sign))
+        ...
     ```

-We will be discussing the `log_correction(n, k)`.
-In pyDVL we allow for almost arbitrary combinations of semi-value and sampler, but allow switching off the coefficients and provide dedicated classes that do so when possible.
+The `valuation_coefficient(n, k)` is in effect defined by the valuation method, and allows for almost arbitrary combinations of semi-value and sampler.
+By subclassing one can also switch off the coefficients when indicated.
+We provide dedicated classes that do so for the most common combinations, like [TMCShapleyValuation][pydvl.valuation.methods.shapley.TMCShapleyValuation] or [MSRBanzhafValuation][pydvl.valuation.methods.banzhaf.MSRBanzhafValuation].
+If you check the code you will see that they are in fact little more than thin wrappers.

 ## Uniform sampling